-WAFA: (PROUDLY) I'm from África!
+WAFA: (PROUDLY) I'm an African woman!
 (BEAT) The species started with us, Hugo, so your silly little first world stairs don't scare me.

 HUGO: But there are ways of doing things, Wafa.
 Remember you live here now, you're my wife, and the way we treat our partners has a certain civility to it.